mdtahmidhossain/Profiling_tools_python/Pure_Python_Optimizations.md

 Here are a few reasons why we might need a heap:

 - Efficient access to the largest (or smallest) element: In a max heap, the largest element is always at the root of the heap, making it easy to access and extract.
 Similarly, in a min heap, the smallest element is always at the root.
 - Priority Queue: Heaps can be used to implement priority queues, where elements with higher priority (or lower value) are given priority over elements with lower priority (or higher value).
 - Sorting Algorithm: Heapsort is a comparison-based sorting algorithm that uses a max heap to sort an array of elements.
--     Dynamic Programming: Heaps are used in various dynamic programming algorithms such as Dijkstra's algorithm and Prim's algorithm.
+- Dynamic Programming: Heaps are used in various dynamic programming algorithms such as Dijkstra’s algorithm and Prim’s algorithm.
 - Efficient Data Management: Heaps are efficient for inserting and deleting elements, as well as for maintaining the order of elements.
-This makes them useful for data management in various applications.
+This makes them useful for data management in various applications

 ```python
 import heapq